theunicornguild/myrent/04_transactions/07_python_1_more_views.md

 ### Transaction List

-#how is this our first view?
-Let’s go to `transactions/views.py` and create our first view,
+Let’s go to `transactions/views.py` and create our list view for the transactions.
-#write which view this is

 ```python
 def transactionList(request,id):